CrossyChainsaw/Portfolio/README.md

 ```

+#### Unit testing Word-Service with junit
-In my API wrapper I wrote a test to test the functionality of Bucket4j.
+In my API wrapper (word-service) I wrote a test to test the functionality of Bucket4j.
 I used the junit testing library for testing in Java.
-Again i didnt really realize the choice of my testing libraries were all that important.
+Again I didn’t really realize the choice of my testing libraries were all that important.
 The purpose in this test is to see if I understand how to use Bucket4j.
 After I understood how Bucket4j worked, I created a rate limit for the Merriam-Webster external dictionary API.

 *part of [ReverseHangmanOnlineBackendApplicationTests.java](https://github.com/Epic-Chainsaw-Massacre/Word-Service/blob/1d19e80132950c192d5cdc68a4d6a404f9fe74f1/src/test/java/EpicChainsawMassacre/reversehangmanonlinebackend/ReverseHangmanOnlineBackendApplicationTests.java#L30)*
 ```java